klaarnut/user-docs/en/website-content.md

 2. The "Add Page" panel appears;

-    1) Page Name : Insert any name for this new page
+    1) Page Name : Insert any name for this new page.
-    2) "Show on menu" box : Check it to make this new page has its own Menu on website navigation
+    2) "Show on menu" box : Check it to make this new page has its own Menu on website navigation. *You can leave this unchecked if you don't want the page to be online, and point the new added page to a menu later.*
-    3) Save : To add this page
+    3) Save : To add this page.

 ![image](images/page2.png)

-Sample of the new added page with "Show on menu" box checked.
+- a) Below is sample of the new added page with *"Show on menu" box checked*.
 The new content editor will be ready to work that you can see it on current page name on the Right Menu, and its Menu is right on the website navigation.

 ![image](images/page3.png)

-Sample of the new added page with "Show on menu" box UNCHECKED.
+- b) Below is sample of the new added page with *"Show on menu" box UNCHECKED*.
 The new content editor will be ready to work that you can see it on current page name on the Right Menu.
 This page will not have its Menu on the website navigation.
 You can add Menu for this page later (next section).

 ![image](images/page4.png)